SKYadav007/lal_pathalab/README.md

 - Contact customer support
 - Responsive design for mobile and desktop
 - Some interactive parts created using javascript libraries.
+- Implemented semantic HTML tags throughout the project to enhance accessibility, readibility and structure.
 ---

 ## Objectives: